ADLER-2 - on the wings of an eagle

 • 6 U Cubesat, with a total mass of 11.6 kg

-• Orbital altitude: ca 500 km, projected operational lifetime: 1+ year
+• Orbital altitude: ca 500 km, operational lifetime: 15 months

 • Mission: space debris detection and atmospheric sounding